Offxc/VLStaff/README.md

-# Introducing NookureStaff OSS
+# Introducing VLStaff LTSC
-> This is the free version of the plugin available to the public.
-It currently includes all the features of the formerly premium version.
-However, please note that personalized support through Discord tickets will only be available to buyers of NookureStaff.
-The free version might have limitations in the future and could require an additional payment for certain features.
-The plugin's source code will remain published under the AGPLv3 license.
+> This plugin is an independent fork of NookureStaff (original project).
+It includes Minecraft 1.21.10 support and additional features not present in the upstream plugin.
+> Support for this fork is not provided in the Nookure Discord.
+If you need help, please open an Issue on this fork’s GitHub repository.
+> The source code remains published under the AGPLv3 license.

-NookureStaff is the most advanced staff utilities plugin for Minecraft servers.
+VLStaff is the most advanced staff utilities plugin for Minecraft servers.
 Its comprehensive features, extensive customization options, and remarkable flexibility make it suitable for any type of Minecraft server, whether a small standalone server or a massive multi-proxy network.

 ## Main features of the plugin
 Our plugin has an extensive list of features that can be chosen to be toggled on or off by the end user, but we always make every aspect configurable.